-Every year in Autumn Quarter, the School of Art offers a unique opportunity to study and create art in the vibrant and historical city of Rome.
+Alternating years in Autumn Quarter, the School of Art + Art History + Design offers a unique opportunity to study and create art in the vibrant and historical city of Rome.
 Through site visits in Rome and field trips to selected major cultural centers of Italy, students will have the amazing chance to experience first hand some of the most influential art and culture in Western civilization.
 Studio assignments and individual projects create a framework for art making that may be a direct response to living and working in Rome or a continuation of previous studio work.
 The program is intensive and interdisciplinary in nature.

 Housed in the magnificent seventeenth century Palazzo Pio, the UW Rome Center serves as the primary base for the Studio Art Program.
 Located in the historical center of Rome, the Palazzo traces its origins to the Roman Theater of Pompey (55 BC), portions of which are still visible within the building and the surrounding neighborhood.
-It serves the program’s studio, lecture, library, computing, seminar and administrative functions.
-Several field trips are being planned, including the pastoral hilltowns of Umbria, the wonders of Venice and the Venice Biennale, and a trip to the greater Naples area including Herculaneum, Paestum and the Amalfi Coast.
+It serves the program’s studio, lecture, library, computing, seminar, and administrative functions.
+The Program begins this year in the beautiful city of Venice.
+We will be in the historical city for approximately one week and will visit the Venice Biennale and most major cultural sites.
+The program will conclude with a one week field trip to Southern Italy and may encompass the greater Naples area, including Herculaneum or Pompeii, and various sites in Sicily such as Palermo and Syracusa.

 Students are housed in shared apartments within easy walking distance or a short bus ride from the Palazzo Pio.
 The program also arranges shared accommodations during scheduled field trips.
 There are no single rooms available either in Rome or on the field trips.